Majesco Motors

 This was a major relocation, since Parkstone lies a considerable distance to the west of Littlehampton.
 Given the logistical challenges involved, it's obvious that there must have been a very compelling basis for the decision to move to Parkstone.
 Richard Thick has clarified this matter too - he tells us that this relocation was based upon a combination of both manufacturing expediency and personal motivations.
 In summary, the move was prompted by a combination of a need for expanded premises together with a desire to achieve a higher degree of personal independence from the family on Colyer's part.
 One can read between the lines here ............
 In addtion, Poole may have had its own attractions for Colyer (see below).

-Whatever the circumstances, the move to Parkstone was duly accomplished, almost certainly before the end of 1946.
+Whatever the circumstances, the move to Parkstone was duly accomplished, almost certainly in very early 1947.
 As of the present day (2015), Parkstone is more or less a suburb of Poole lying a little to the east of that town’s centre in the direction of nearby Bournemouth.
 At the time of which we are speaking, however, it’s possible that it was a separate community.

 It may come as a surprise to some readers to learn that the Bournemouth area was a significant centre for modelling activity and related commercial ventures during the early post-WW2 period.
 In addition to Majesco (following the move), the long-established Hallam company of nearby Poole remained very active, having begun the commercial manufacture of model engines well prior to the onset of WW2.
 Model engines were also produced in the area by Bijou Mechanical Productions (Bournemouth) Ltd., makers of the B.M.P. diesels which were designed by Henri Baigent.
 These were sold through the agency of J. W. Kenworthy of 295 Charminster Road, Bournemouth, who did much to promote them.
 An in-depth article about the fascinating history of the B.M.P. venture may be found on MEN.